Lodge v Dignity & Choice in Dying and Compassion in Dying Posted In: Case Law

 Ms Lodge was originally from Australia and employed jointly by the respondents in London as Head of Finance.
 She used a virtual private network (VPN) installed on her laptop computer to sometimes work from her home in London.

 The appellant moved back to Australia after her mother became ill but she continued to work for the respondents remotely via the VPN.
-Some
+Some difficulties arose in the employment relationship after some time and the appellant completed a

 Already a subscriber?